meshcloud/meshcloud-docs/docs/meshstack.managed-service.md

 meshcloud releases new versions of meshStack on a continuous schedule.
 As you can see by reviewing our [release notes](/blog), this can happen multiple times per week.
 Our managed service ensures that your installation and configuration is up to date at all times when delivering new releases to your [staging](#staging-environment) and [production environments](#production-environment).

-### Artefact Delivery
+### Artifact Delivery

-meshcloud pushes artefacts for new releases to a customer-provided artefact store.
+meshcloud pushes artifacts for new releases to a customer-provided artifact store.
 This enables us to fulfill software admission/delivery and archival requirements you may have.

 Similarly, we deliver configuration and infrastructure as code for your installations to a customer-provided git repository.